runsecret/rsec/README.md

 ### `rsec copy`

-Copies a secret value to your clipboard securely.
+Retrieves and copies a secret value directly to your clipboard securely.

 ```bash
 rsec copy <secret-reference>